METHODOLOGY

 This is the part that makes First Access Signals different from other Canadian home-value tools.

-For the Market Signal (a probability)
+For the Signal (a probability)

 First Access Signals measures accuracy with the Brier score and the Brier Skill Score (BSS).